redballoonsecurity/ofrak/docs/environment-setup.md

 ```

-**OFRAK uses Git LFS.
-This means that you must have Git LFS installed to completely clone the repository!**
-Install Git LFS by following [the instructions here](https://git-lfs.github.com/).
-You can install Git LFS before or after you clone OFRAK, but if you clone the OFRAK repo first, you will need to `cd` into the repository and run `git lfs install && git lfs pull`.
+### Installing

-Once cloned, make sure you have Python and NPM installed, then run `make install_develop` to create a development install if OFRAK linked to your cloned source tree.
+Once cloned, run `make install_develop` to create a development install if OFRAK linked to your cloned source tree.
 You can also use `make install_tutorial` or `make install_core` to create a standalone install of just the portions of OFRAK needed for the tutorial, or just the core OFRAK respectively.
+If you have multiple instances of Python 3.X installed on your machine, then prior to running make, you can set the `OFRAK_INSTALL_PYTHON` environment variable to point to a particular version and/or path of python executable (or run `make OFRAK_INSTALL_PYTHON=python3.X install_...`) to have OFRAK installed for a partular Python instance.
 There are other installation options - run `./install.py --help` for more information.

 Installing OFRAK from source code will not install all of OFRAK's non-Python dependencies (for same reason as when installing OFRAK from PyPI - not all of its dependencies are pip-installable).